 6. Man in Delhi was fined ₹27,000 on September 3.

-The violations included – driving without fitness certificate, driving without a license, violation of restriction of time in no entry, driving without insurance, and misbehaviour with the police officer.
+The violations included – driving without a fitness certificate, driving without a license, violation of restriction of time in no entry, driving without insurance, and misbehaviour with the police officer.

 7. Gurugram: Man in Gurugram was fined ₹23,000 on September 3.

 A man name Dinesh Madan was fined Rs.
 23000/- for his second hand scooty of Rs.
 15000/ in Gurugram on 3 September.
-Madan was fine for different traffic violations like driving without a driving licence, without registration certificate, no third party insurance, no pollution certificate and was riding without a helmet.
+Madan was fine for different traffic violations like driving without a driving licence, without a registration certificate, no third party insurance, no pollution certificate and was riding without a helmet.